hemanyaarora/hemanyaarora/README.md

 - ⚡ Fun fact: In my pass time, I enjoy cooking and lifting weights for fun.

 ### Things I am currently working on 🔭
-- Projects I am passionate about.
+- As a Cloud Data Engineer
 - Enhancing my skills and diversifying my portfolio.

 ### Languages I'm familiar with 🤔